 Shoes: Tennis shoes, dress shoes, loafers, docksiders, oxfords, saddle shoes, and fashion boots under 1" heel are allowed.
 Flat, soft-soled boots are best.
 Tennis shoes for P.E. are required No heels over 1" (including wedges).
 No boots can go over the knee.
 No snow or rain boots in the classroom.
-No sandals, Crocs, slide in shoes of any kind, flip-flops, shoes with rollers, or shoes of wood or wooden construction.
+No sandals, flip-flops, slides, shoes with rollers, or shoes of wood or wooden construction.
 Socks: Socks of any color may be worn.